dennisgh/intermediate-data-science-capstone-project/641_Inferential-Statistics.md

-# 4.3.4 - CAPSTONE PROJECT - DATA WRANGLING
+# 6.4.1 - CAPSTONE PROJECT - INFERENTIAL STATISTICS

 **Assignment:** At this point, you have obtained the data set for your Capstone project, cleaned and wrangled it into a form that's ready for analysis.
 It's now time to apply the inferential statistics techniques you have learned to explore the data.
 For example, are there variables that are particularly significant in terms of explaining the answer to your project question?
 Are there strong correlations between pairs of independent variables, or between an independent and a dependent variable?